eozuna3/liri-node-app/README.md

   - `movie-this`
   - `do-what-it-says`

-  If no command selection is given or a command is given that is not one  of the above for then a generic response is output to the terminal as noted below in the screen shot:
+  If no command selection is given or a command is given that is not one of the above, then a generic response is output to the terminal as noted below in the screen shot:

   ![Image of first screenshot](images/liri1.png)

 #### How to use command selections along with the other arguements passed
 The `concert-this` command uses the given artists name that follows the command selection, and then performs an API call to the Bands in Town API.
-It then retrieves information about upcoming concerts for the given artist and then outputs to the terminal
+It then retrieves information about upcoming concerts for the given artist and then outputs this information to the terminal

   - Name of the venue
   - Venue location